IoMarius/RedditStoryMaker/README.md

 ![alt text](header.png)

-# StoryMaker
-Automatic reddit storytelling video generator.

 ## Overview
-StoryMaker takes Reddit content and produces short storytelling videos by combining generated narration, thumbnails, and background footage.
+RedditStoryMaker takes Reddit content and produces short storytelling videos by combining generated narration, thumbnails, and background footage.
 It is split into a lightweight bot interface and a core generation pipeline (formatting, TTS, thumbnailing, and video composition).

 ## Environment variables
 The project uses `python-dotenv` and reads a `.env` file when present.
 Important environment variables: